gcu-merk/CST_590_Computer_Science_Capstone_Project/documentation/docs/User_Guide.md

 ### A. Future Enhancements

+**Current Mobile Access:** The dashboard is responsive and works on mobile browsers.
+You can add it to your home screen for quick access.

+**Potential future enhancements may include:**
-- **Mobile App Expansion:** Native iOS and Android apps with push notifications
+- **Native Mobile Apps:** Dedicated iOS and Android apps with push notifications
 - **User Customization:** Advanced user roles, permissions, and dashboard customization
 - **Accessibility Improvements:** Enhanced UI accessibility with screen reader support
 - **Automated Alerts:** Flexible, user-defined alerting and notification options
 - **Multi-Site Management:** Support for managing multiple installations from a single dashboard
 - **Advanced Analytics:** Machine learning for traffic prediction and anomaly detection
 - **License Plate Recognition:** Optional LPR integration for enforcement applications (subject to privacy regulations)
+- **Data Export Options:** PDF and JSON export formats in addition to current HTML/CSV

 ### B. Related Documentation